The Complete Ecommerce SEO Guide for Beginners

 For example, “dietary-dog-food.jpg” is a better file name than “IMG_1245.jpg.”

-You can compress your images with tools like ShortPixel before using them on your site.
+Compress your images with tools like ShortPixel before using them on your site.

 Include Unique Content on Each Page

-If your site has thousands of products, writing unique content for each of them won’t be easy.
+But if your site has thousands of products, writing unique content for each of them won’t be easy.

 • Product description: Write a short (50 to 100 words) description highlighting the key features and benefits of that particular product.
 Don’t just copy generic descriptions.

 • Longer description: Provide a detailed paragraph summarizing the product and key selling points.
+This is where you can really “sell” the product to a user.

 An infographic showing a product page template